To provide insight into the networking industry, Westbase.io run a “What Is” blog series. Take a look at the latest edition; What is Layer 7?

 What is Layer 7?

-The Open Systems Interconnection (OSI) model was designed by the International Standards Organisation (ISO) and defines a conceptual networking framework which implements protocols in seven layers.
+The Open Systems Interconnection (OSI) model was designed by the International Standards Organisation (ISO) and defines a conceptual networking framework that implements protocols in seven layers.
 It helps us to understand communication interactions that are happening.
 Layer 7 refers to the uppermost layer of the OSI model.
 Known as the “application layer”, it supports end-user processes and applications.

 What are Layer 7 Analytics?